batamsing/ATM-machine/README.md

 ## Project Structure
 AdminOperation.java: The main class for administrative operations.
-AtmOperation.java: The main class for ATM operations.
+Atm.java: The main class for ATM operations.

 ## Features:
 ### AdminOperation